-When going freelance, as a writer or otherwise, there are plenty of questions you’ll have, mistakes you might make, and hurdles to jump over.
-Ultimately, all of this is worth it because going freelance can be wonderful and life changing.
-And, by following these freelance tips for beginners, you can find answers to those early questions and jump those hurdles with ease.
+When going freelance, as a writer or otherwise, you’ll have plenty of questions, mistakes you might make, and hurdles to jump over.
+Ultimately, all of this is worth it because going freelance can be wonderful and life-changing.
+And by following these freelance tips for beginners, you can find answers to those early questions and jump those hurdles easily.

 If you have questions about how to go freelance for beginners, you’ll find the answers here.
 If you’re looking for advice and a bit of direction, consider these freelancer tips for beginners your compass.